kamo-naoyuki/pybg/README.md

 </table>

-I won’t go into much detail, but please confirm that the list of commands registered under `pybg/group_id/commands` is correctly recorded.
+Please confirm that the list of commands registered under `pybg/group_id/commands` is correctly recorded.

 ```sh